-'Neglected' Wairoa town centre gets $6.1m to be revitalised
+New life to be breathed into 'neglected' Wairoa town centre with $6.1m from the Provincial Growth Fund

 Tabuteau said the Wairoa Integrated Business and Tourism Facility would attract and support local businesses and start-ups, increase employment opportunity and is "expected to attract passing traffic and increase visitor spending across all businesses".

-Rocket Lab spokeswoman Morgan Bailey said the Rocket Lab educational centre will be a space with resources about Rocket Lab operations and "the importance of opening up access to space to improve life on Earth".
+Rocket Lab spokeswoman Morgan Bailey said the educational centre would be a space with resources about Rocket Lab operations and "the importance of opening up access to space to improve life on Earth".

 The Wairoa Digital Hub will be developed as a facility which will provide better internet connectivity for individuals, small businesses and corporates.

-"Not everyone has access to the internet in Wairoa so this Hub will also have huge benefits for individuals in the community," Tabuteau said.
+"Not everyone has access to the internet in Wairoa so this hub will also have huge benefits for individuals in the community," Tabuteau said.

 The Digital Employment Programme developed by Korou Digital Agency will provide training programmes for locals who want to work in the digital technology sector.